lspoly

 Description

 Given a set of data (x(i),y(i)), i = 1,...,m, lspoly calculates a set of coefficients for a weighted least squares polynomial fit to the given data.
-It is necessary that the number of data points) be greater than or equal to n (the number of coefficients).
+It is necessary that the number of data points) be greater than n (the number of coefficients).

 Accuracy: for lower order polynomials (n .le.
 5), lspoly can be expected to give satisfactory results.